SURIAPRAKASH1/nano_deepseek/README.md

   *5. Rotary Positional Embedding (RoPE in a decoupled way)*

   *Still there is so much left.
 Here is the Link to the paper.
 Actually it 53 page BOOK 🙄 but still lot of the MOE stuffs are in DeepseekMoE paper.
-They talked lot about traning and MiX datatype traning (eg:int8, bf16, f16)*
+They talked lot about traning and MiX datatype traning (eg:the famous FP8, BF16, F16)*

   **V3**: *https://arxiv.org/pdf/2412.19437*